TYPO3-Console/Extension/Documentation/CommandReference/ConfigurationShow.rst

 **Show configuration value**

 Shows system configuration value by path.
-If the currently active configuration differs from the value in LocalConfiguration.php the difference between these values is shown.
+If the currently active configuration differs from the value in system configuration file the difference between these values is shown.

 **Example:**